minad/consult/README.md

   ;; Enable richer annotations for M-x.
   ;; Only keybindings are shown by default, in order to reduce noise for this very common command.
-  ;; * consult-annotate-symbol: Annotate with the documentation string ;; * consult-annotate-command-only-binding (default): Annotate only with the keybinding ;; * consult-annotate-command: Annotate with the keybinding and the documentation string ;; (setf (alist-get 'execute-extended-command consult-annotate-alist) #'consult-annotate-command)
+  ;; * consult-annotate-symbol: Annotate with the documentation string ;; * consult-annotate-command-binding (default): Annotate only with the keybinding ;; * consult-annotate-command-full: Annotate with the keybinding and the documentation string ;; (setf (alist-get 'execute-extended-command consult-annotate-alist) #'consult-annotate-command-full)

   ;; Enable richer annotations for other functions.
   ;; (push '(my-fancy-command . consult-annotate-symbol) consult-annotate-alist)